Newsletter

 In my view, people are

-typically not evil, sick, or defective, but misinformed and suffering
+typically not evil, sick, or defective, but misinformed and suffering from

 a wide variety of unhealed wounds.
-My premise is that emotional
+My premise is that emotional expression

 that is choked down does not go away.
 Instead, unless and until we have

-completed that expression--in its fullness--we remain
+completed that expression—in its fullness—we remain wounded

-wounded and our lives remain disturbed.
+and our lives remain disturbed.

 In order to heal, we need

-clear information, to finish "unfinished business," and to learn and
+clear information, to finish “unfinished business,” and to learn and become

 competent in the communication skills.
 My classes